cursorless-dev/cursorless/docs/contributing/test-case-recorder.md

 We support testing our decoration highlights, eg the flash of red when something is deleted.
 If you record tests into the `decorations/` directory, these will automatically be captured.

-If you'd like to record decorations when recording into a different directory, you can say `"cursorless record navigation"`.
+If you'd like to record decorations when recording into a different directory, you can say `"cursorless record highlights"`.

 #### Testing the returned `that` mark